xtendui/xtendui/src/gatsby/markdown/hidden/tests/disabled.md

 Test overlay open on mobile > resize desktop is disabled.

+Test nested
-Test nested, also overlay open nested should close one by one clicking outside.
+  Overlay open nested should close one by one clicking outside.
+  Overlay open nested and close should have classHtml scrollbar until all nested closed.

 <demo>
   <demovanilla src="vanilla/components/core/card/disable">